GSA/srt-api/README.md

 source when updats are necessary using `npm run doc`

-## Testing and Continuous Integration
+## Testing and Continuous Integration / Continuous Deployment
 The srt-server application has a set of unit test in the server/tests directory.
 These can be run from the command line with `npm run test`  Database connection are not mocked for the unit tests to ensure that data flows properly through